githubnext/copilot-workspace-user-manual/overview.md

 *Integrated terminal, showing the generated branch name and access to just-in-time compute*

-If the developer wants to make any more extensive changes or leverage rich editor features (e.g. step debugging), they can open the Copilot Workspace session in a Codespace, using any of Codespace’s supported clients.
+If the developer wants to make any more extensive changes or leverage rich editor features (e.g. step debugging), you can open the Copilot Workspace session in a Codespace, using any of Codespace’s supported clients.

 ## Session Sharing